fog-machine/manager-server/README.md

     - `pm2 list all` and `pm2 logs` to make sure the server is running
     - check of nginx config files
     - check `crontab -l` to make sure acme.sh add a certificate renewal job
+- modify the config file `./config/config.json`
+    - Change the secret key
+    - Add in credentials for DynuDNS

 ## Admin User

-The install script will create an admin user for you and print the username and password out to the terminal.
+The install script will create an admin user for you and print the username and password out to the terminal at the end of the install script.
+Save the password, because it will be gone once the terminal is cleared.

-## Setup Structure

-The concepts (in order):

-* users
-* tunnels (part 1)
-* domain
-* tier
-* domain <--> tier
-* server region
-* tunnel server
-* tunnel server <--> region
-* tunnel server <--> domain
-* tunnel server <--> tier
-* tunnels (part 2)
-* user signup process

-A manger is very flexible, but you will need to do some manual configuration.
-This entire process can be done through the admin panel in the Web UI.
+You will need an admin user to configure the manager server.

+## Go To Web UI

+The Web UI has all the tools you need to finish configuring the manager server.

 #### users